hansole/ovsdb_browser/README.md

 * Delete rows, including rows that has dependencies to other tables.

-* Insert/clone rows, with help also inserting in dependent tables
+* Insert/clone rows, with help also inserting in dependent tables.